GannettDigital/api-docs/source/includes/_capture_external_event_chat.md

 ### Resource Overview

-The Capture External Event - Chat endpoint is used to send chat events to LOCALiQ.
+The Capture External Event - Chat endpoint is used to send chat events to LocaliQ.

 | Method | URI Format |